CISC-CMPE-327/Information-2021/a6_full_sprint.md

    - frontend development
    - frontend integration testing
    - security testing
-   - development (update docker image)
+   - deployment (update docker image)
 - Assign members and reviewers to the cards.
 - Assignees move the cards to the todo column.